Hold Me Tight explains to readers that the most important element of any intimate relationship is emotional intimacy.

 The best predictor of marriage solidity is the couple’s emotional responsiveness (also read: turning towards).

-The basic of E.F.T (Emotional Freedom Techniques) is A.R.E.
+The basis of E.F.T (Emotional Freedom Techniques) is A.R.E.

 A.R.E. stands for: